-In light of the rapidly developing COVID-19 situation, the Governor’s “Stay-at-Home” order, and in line with WHO and CDC guidance to limit the interaction of people in larger groups to diminish disease transmission, Theatre NOVA postponed its production of “Relativity” by Mark St. Germain.
+In light of the continuing COVID-19 situation, the Governor’s “Stay-at-Home” order, and in line with WHO and CDC guidance to limit the interaction of people in larger groups to diminish disease transmission, Theatre NOVA postponed its production of “Relativity” by Mark St. Germain.
 Originally scheduled to open on May 8, 2020, "Relativity” will now be a part of the 2021-2022 Season.
-Theatre NOVA has postponed its production of Arabic to English by David Wells, that was scheduled to open on March 20, 2020.
+Theatre NOVA has postponed its production of Arabic to English by David Wells until we can re-open the theatre in 2021.

 The following is a statement from Artistic Directors Diane Hill, Carla Milarch, and David Wolber:

 "As the COVID-19 situation continues to impact our daily lives, Theatre NOVA takes the safety of our staff, our patrons, and our families seriously.
 Per Governor Gretchen Whitmer's Executive Order, we are unable to convene actors for rehearsal, and therefore will not be able to meet our previously set forth timelines.
 We remain hopeful that the rest of our season, including ‘God Kinda Looks Like Tupac’ and ‘Arabic to English,’ will be able to take place as scheduled.
 Still, we will address each of those on an individual basis, depending on public health and safety advice as things develop.
 Our top priority now is the health of our staff and artists and their loved ones.
 Although it is unclear how long we will be shut down and how that will impact us financially, we are vigorously pursuing all means of supplemental support, through grants and donations.
 We are optimistic that Theatre NOVA will make it through this crisis.
 We look forward to the time we can all meet together in the theatre once again to share fellowship, art, and brand new plays."